philipturner/swift-xtb/README.md

 # Density Functional Theory

 Overview:
 - Real-space formalism
   - Removes orbital basis sets, drastically simplifying the functional form.
   - Removes FFTs, a bottleneck and library dependency.
   - Most DFT libraries (Gaussian, GAMESS, TeraChem) use the plane-wave formalism.
 This formalism is well-suited to CPUs, but not GPUs.
 - Variable-resolution orbitals to accelerate the onset of $O(n)$ scaling
   - Loosely constrain each orbital fragment to have the same probability.
+  - User specifies the probability density for orbital fragments at the 2x2x2 granularity, where the most expensive operations are performed.
 - [Dynamic precision for eigensolvers](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00983) (2023)
   - Allows DFT to run on consumer hardware with few FP64 units.
   - Remove LOBPCG and all linear algebra, such as `dsyevd`.
 Solve the eigenproblem with a linear-scaling algorithm.
-  - Perform 100% of computations in FP32, with compensated summation when necessary.
+  - Perform all computations in FP32, with compensated summation when necessary.
 - No pseudopotentials
+  - Core electrons matter to properly calculate relativistic effects.
   - Fixed pseudopotentials have a non-trivial coupling with the XC functional, complicating testing and trustworthiness of results.
-Find a general-purpose alternative that generates pseudopotentials at runtime.
-  - Core electrons matter to properly calculate relativistic effects.
-- No external dependencies except OpenCL
-  - Requires conformance to the OpenCL 2 extension for sub-group shuffles and reductions.
-  - Apple silicon conforms through [AIR workaround](https://github.com/philipturner/opencl-metal-stdlib).
-  - Nvidia might require injecting PTX assembly.

-## Exchange-Correlation

-Exchange-correlation functionals and dispersion corrections should be implemented in separate Swift modules.
-There should be a programmable interface for computing the XC and dispersion terms.
-The workflow should not require a dependency on LibXC.
+  - Generate numerical pseudopotentials at runtime, let the user recycle them for similar computations.
 - [DeepMind 2021 XC functional](https://www.science.org/doi/10.1126/science.abj6511) (2021)
-  - Module Name: `DM21`
   - More accurate than the B3LYP functional used for mechanosynthesis research.
+  - Provide the following XC functionals to the user: exchange-only LDA, Hartree-Fock, DM21, DM21mu.
+  - Allow the dispersion component of correlation to be disabled, especially if the dylib can't be located.

+Dependencies:
+- DFT-D4
+  - PythonKit-style linking to avoid compiler issues.
-  - Provide all four DM21 variants.
+- DM21
-  - Run matrix multiplications in vendor-specific libraries (Accelerate, MFA, cuBLAS, clBLAST, etc.).
-- Provide D4 dispersion corrections as a standalone Swift library.
+  - Weights embedded into source tree.
+- Metal (only on Apple platforms)
+  - MFA binary embedded into source tree, potentially with fused activations.
-  - Module Name: `D4`
+- OpenCL
-  - Create a Bash script that downloads a Fortran compiler and builds the library from source.
-- The `DFT` module encapsulates the primitives for XC functionals.
-  - Density in each spin channel.
-  - First and second derivatives of density in each spin channel.
-  - Kinetic energy density in each spin channel.
-  - Exact exchange, with a range separation parameter.
-This may be requested multiple times with differing parameters.
+  - SIMD-scoped shuffles through either Khronos extensions or assembly injection.

 ## Finite Differencing